 On-situ cleaning and processing of sewage sludge

 Wastewater treatment creates a large volume of sludge, which has so far been disposed of as soil fertilizers or conditioners due to the presence of valuable nitrogen, phosphorus, potassium and other nutrients.
-However, the other presence of toxic heavy metals and other toxic compounds in the sludge limits its use as a fertilizer.
+However, the other presence of potentially toxic elements (PTE) and other toxic compounds in the sludge limits its use as a fertilizer.
 In addition, in Germany, for example, the new fertilizer ordinance stipulates that the phosphorus it contains must be recovered.
 Therefore, sewage sludge management is a serious and problematic problem worldwide.
 Landfilling is also prohibited in many countries, which is why people seek solution in combustion.
 Combustion, on the other hand, is energy and cost-intensive, generates huge amounts of CO2 – and in the end it produces residues that have to be disposed.